jamesraymondbrown/scheduler/README.md

 # Interview Scheduler

-This is a single-page app built in React that allows users to add, delete, and modify appointments for an interview.
+This is a single-page React app that allows users to add, delete, and modify appointments for an interview.
 It uses [a local API](https://github.com/jamesraymondbrown/scheduler-api) to populate the project with interviews, as well as store created interviews.

 It was built using React, PSQL, Storybook, Jest, and Cypress.